ryuuin/todo1.0/README.md

 # todo1.0
-a simple web application created by flask & bootstrap
+a simple web application created by flask & bootstrap3
 # log
 - add flask1.0 a complete authenticate system on 2017-08-10
 - add todo list on 2017-08-11